ComicDansMS/angular-nx-playground/PROJECT_DETAILS.md

 # Angular NX Playground Project Details

 ## Overview
 This is an Angular 19 monorepo application built with NX 20.8.0, using a modern Angular setup with standalone components, the new input syntax, control flow `@if`/`@for` syntax, and signals.
-The project demonstrates a theme switching mechanism using CSS variables, Angular signals, and dependency injection.
+The project demonstrates a theme switching mechanism using CSS variables, Angular signals, and dependency injection, along with a reusable UI component library.

 ## Versions and Technologies
 - **Angular**: 19.2.0